the94air/laravel-ajax-crud/steps.md

 php artisan db:seed
 ```

-9. You should find that the data has been seeded successfuly to your database.
+9. You should find that the data has been seeded successfully to your database.

 ## HTTP routes